mikeasilva/playbill/README.md

 The current week’s revenue is on average 98% of the preceding weeks.
 This is close to 1 and the adjusted R<sup>2</sup> are very high so the rule of thumb seems valid.
-But it is a fraction of the preceeding week.
+But it is a fraction of the preceding week.
 This aligns nicely with my expectations.